-The lower band of the Transverse Abdominis muscles is the consists of the fibers that attach to the two ASICs and the inguinal ligaments.
+The lower band of the Transverse Abdominis muscles consists of the fibers that attach to the two ASICs and the inguinal ligaments.

 When the pelvic floor muscles are activated (whether against the transverse abdominis or against the lumbar multifidus) you tend to stabilize both SI joints, effectively turning both hip bones and the sacrum (and lower lumbar vertebrae) into one unified mass.